Switched-On Rock: Legacy

 After Switched-On Rock was released, Dolph, Ascher and Foust quickly regrouped as the Moog Machine to create one more album, this time featuring Christmas songs.
 The album Christmas Becomes Electric was released in late 1969.

-In 1972, Isao Tomita produced a similar album of rock covers using the Moog synthesizer, titled Electric Samurai: Switched on Rock.
+In 1972, Isao Tomita produced a similar album of rock covers using the Moog synthesizer for CBS/Sony, Japan and was originally titled Switched On Hit & Rock with no artist credited on the cover.
+In 1974 it was subsequently issued in the UK on CBS as Electric Samurai: Switched on Rock.
 Tomita also incorporated his experiments in voice synthesis.

 Switched-On Rock has been sampled by a handful of artists.
 In 1994, the Beastie Boys sampled the Moog Machine's cover version of "Aquarius/Let the Sunshine In" for their song "Get It Together", using the sample prominently as a loop.
-The same song was also sampled by Slum Village in 1996 for the song "Fantastic 3" on their self-titled album.
 In 2000 the Avalanches used several samples of "Aquarius/Let the Sunshine In" for the songs "Close to You" and "Diners Only" on their debut album Since I Left You, an album which used approximately 3,500 samples from a wide range of vinyl pressings.
-Other songs that have been sampled include "You Keep Me Hangin' On" ("Special Delivery" by G. Dep feat.
-P. Diddy in 2001) and "Hey Jude" ("Delik" by the Chemical Brothers in 2003).
-The first few seconds of "The Weight" has been used for the air check for the Mexican cross-border station XERB-AM and is frequently heard on clips of XERB DJ Wolfman Jack.